upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2014-02-11-more-emus-the-idiot-orc-with-names.md

 Chel, calm stare, sitting centrally on her seat, kept up the pressure.

 “Nope, thing is, you did.
 I remember.
 I was there, and so were you.
 Strike 1 by the way.”

 “erm, it didn’t come out right?”.
 Eli tried the raised eyebrows again.

 Chel leaned back.
 This was no contest.

-“<em>I</em> told <em>you</em> that.
+“_I_ told _you_ that.
 I still don’t see any significant improvement in your situation.
 Strike only one left.”

 Eli paused for a couple of seconds, aware that any longer and it was all over.

-“Ah, it is <em>just</em> possible that through a lack of care on my part I may have inadvertently let slip a choice of words which could be easily misconstrued in such a way as to cause offence, and that since this was entirely my fault I accept full responsibility, and in the spirit of friendship and cooperation and in no way attempting to bribe you into not launching a full scale attack by the sisters on my male sexist pig ass, I would be happy nay delighted to help sort out your laptop Windows setup which I hear has been getting on your ti-nerves.”
+“Ah, it is _just_ possible that through a lack of care on my part I may have inadvertently let slip a choice of words which could be easily misconstrued in such a way as to cause offence, and that since this was entirely my fault I accept full responsibility, and in the spirit of friendship and cooperation and in no way attempting to bribe you into not launching a full scale attack by the sisters on my male sexist pig ass, I would be happy nay delighted to help sort out your laptop Windows setup which I hear has been getting on your ti-nerves.”

 Some light clapping had started from across the room as his craven apology ticked all the boxes, and then a couple of ‘ooh’s and the clapping stopped on his final phrase.

 Chel stood up, and brushed down the front of her trousers.

 “Oh, nicely played and yet so nearly lost at the last ti-moment.
 Tomorrow would be good, during lunch.
 I’m off home now.
 Bye.”

 Eli, closed down his game session, put the PC into suspend mode, switched off the screen, stood, picked up his satchel, mock-wiped his brow for the few folks who looked up, and left the office.
 Considering how it had very nearly ended, today had actually been a good day.